TerenceDumartin/StockPrediction/README.md

 # V0 - Stock Prediction

-[Stock Prediction](http://tradingprediction.herokuapp.com/) allow you to make prediction based on whatever stockmarket you want.
+[Stock Prediction](http://tradingprediction.herokuapp.com/) allow you to make prediction based on whatever stockmarket you want.<br/>
 This version is made using:
 - Yahoo Finance API
 - Facebook Prophet